AdobeDocs/analytics.en/help/implement/vars/plugins/gettimeparting.md

 ## Version History

-### 6.2 (2019-11-05)
+### 6.2 (November 5, 2019)

 * Small bug fixes
-* Reduced Overall Code Size
+* Reduced overall code size

-### 6.1 (2018-11-26)
+### 6.1 (November 26, 2018)

-* Fix for Internet Explorer Browsers.
-IE browsers are able return the time, but in only the visitor’s local time.
+* Fix for Internet Explorer browsers.
+They can return the time, but in only the visitor’s local time.

-### 6.0 (2018-08-14)
+### 6.0 (August 14, 2018)

-* Complete rewrite to accommodate International Standards (now converts daylight savings and all time zones appropriately)
+* Complete rewrite to accommodate international standards.
+Now converts daylight savings and all time zones appropriately.

-### 5.0 (2018-04-17)
+### 5.0 (April 17, 2018)

 * Point Release (recompiled, smaller code size)
-* Removed the need for the s.tpDST parameter to be set as daylight savings start/end dates will now be detected automatically
+* Removed the need for the `tpDST` parameter, since daylight savings start/end dates are now detected automatically

-### 4.0 (2016-08-22) - Changes in previous versions not available
+### 4.0 (August 22, 2016)

-* Version 4.0 provides a completely brand new solution and now includes Year/Month/Date information
+* Provides a brand new solution and now includes year, month, and date information.